 When the native connector is released officially, maybe then, it will be easier to do it without getting far from the Power BI Desktop app.
 However, as we’ve seen, it also comes with considerate drawbacks, and it may take a couple of years for it to pick up powerfully.

-Therefore, the most viable option is to use a tool like Dataslayer API Query Manager, which can also maintain data freshness when you update your reports in Google Sheets.
-So, try and see how much it can help you.
+Therefore, a viable option to use is a tool like Dataslayer API Query Manager, which will help you to connect and maintain data freshness for your reports in Google Sheets.
+So, try today and see how much it can help you.